qasar/qasar.github.io/_essay/newqasar.md

 Third: reluctantly, I've come to accept that I do have a distinct point of view to share.
 Historically, I've believed no one really has special insights.
 It all comes down to execution and focus.
 That belief has served me well.
 But the world is a battle of ideas, and if you don't participate, the environment moves around you.
-And not many people run a $15B+ profitable physical AI company.
+And not many people run a $15B+ physical AI company with revenue and free cash flow.
 And by not many, I think literally zero other people.